Netflix/metaflow-docs/metaflow/data.md

 #### Loading parts of files

 A performance-sensitive application may want to read only a part of a large file.
-Instead of a string, the `get` and `get_many` calls can accept an object with `key`, `offset`, `length` attributes that specify a part of a file to download.
+Instead of a string, the `get` and `get_many` calls also accept an object with `key`, `offset`, `length` attributes that specify a part of a file to download.
 You can use an object called `S3GetObject` provided by Metaflow for this purpose.

 This example loads two 1KB chunks of a file in S3: